 Sibelius First is a streamlined version of Avid’s full-featured, top-of-the-line music notation software called Sibelius 7.
-This software has all of the essential features you need to create professional-quality sheet music, while being affordable for the casual and serious musician.
+Sibelius First has all of the essential features you need to create professional-quality sheet music, while being affordable for the casual and serious musician.

-We like the mixer included with this notation program so you can control the level of each voice in your score.
+We like the mixer included with this notation program, which allows you to control the level of each voice in your score.
 The program also includes a nice MIDI-to-WAV conversion feature that lets you save your score as a digital audio file that can be burned to CD and shared with friends.

-Avid has done a great job of giving you an impressive set of tools and features that will help you create professional-quality sheet music in an outstanding, affordable entry-level music notation software package.
-There are just too many features to adequately review here.
+Avid has done a great job of giving you an impressive set of tools and features that will help you create professional-quality sheet music in an outstanding and affordable entry-level music notation software package.
+There are just too many features to adequately review.

 Sibelius First can import MIDI music files and MusicXML files so you can edit and modify scores that were composed in other music notation programs.
 You can export compositions as digital audio or standard MIDI files.
 Unlike some other music notation software packages, Sibelius First does not export your compositions as MusicXML files or to a graphical format.

 Entering notes is very easy using the computer keyboard, the mouse or the virtual piano.
 We found the computer keyboard note entry method to be extremely easy to use.
-Simply press an "A" on the computer keyboard to place an A on the staff; type "B" to place a B, "C" to place a C and so on.
+Simply press an "A" on the computer keyboard to place an A on the staff; type "B" to place a B; type "C" to place a C, and so on.

 The website provides a lot of information on the exciting features of the software.
 A helpful video is included to introduce you to the software’s basic features so you can get started composing music in minutes.
 The software also includes a PDF copy of the user guide and access to online technical support.

-Sibelius First is the best composition software we’ve tried that is targeting the casual music hobbyist as well as the music professional.
+Sibelius First is the best composition software we’ve tried that is targeting both the casual music hobbyist and the music professional.
 This is a great software package for students and teachers alike.
 It has everything you’ll need to get those melodies out of your head and onto paper.
-You will love how easy it is to use and will find that you won’t want to stop using it.
+You will love how easy it is to use and will find that you won’t want to stop using this program.

 This software can't export scores as MusicXML or graphic files.

-Sibelius First is a great music notation software product for novices and professionals.
+Sibelius First is a great music notation software product for both novices and professionals.